Are you an avid jungle trekker who loves trails filled with rewards to be reaped?

 About Endau Rompin National Park (Taman Negara)

 Endau Rompin National Park (Malay: Taman Negara Endau Rompin) is located South of Pahang and North East of Johor.
-It is one of the world’s oldest pristine tropical rainforests.
+It is one of the world’s oldest pristine tropical rainforests and awesome places to visit in Malaysia.

 The park spans across 870 square kilometers of tropical rainforest which consists of waterfalls, rivers, flora and fauna.